Frequently Asked Questions

 What about reading or working on the computer?

-This may be more difficult than normal for some time due to the change in your vision.
+Due to the change in your vision, this may be more difficult than normal.
 The rates, at which you blink decreases when you read, drive, watch TV or use a computer.
 The film of tears on the cornea then has to last longer between each blink.
 If the tear film breaks up it can make the eyes uncomfortable or affect the quality of your vision.
-You should take frequent short breaks to allow your eyes to move more naturally if this is happening.
-If you had reading glasses or progressive/multifocals prior to surgery, or are more than 45 years old, you will most probably need reading glasses after surgery.
-Immediately after surgery you can use some over-the-counter magnifying spectacles to get you by.
+Please take frequent short breaks to allow your eyes to move more naturally.

 What sunglasses should I wear?

-Your sunglasses should meet Australian Standards (check the tag) and have 100% UV protection.
-Many people also find polarised lenses (which block glare off the road or water) are better.
-It is good to get either a wrap-around frame or very large pair of sunglasses that fit snugly around your eyes/brow to block glare and wind from the sides.
+Your sunglasses should meet Australian Standards with 100% UV protection, polarised lenses are best.
+We recommend sunglasses with a wrap-around frame or are very large to block glare and wind from the sides.

 What about washing my face, showering and washing my hair?

-It is best to keep your eyes closed when showering and washing your hair and face for at least 1 week.
+It is best to keep your eyes closed when showering and washing your hair and face for one week.

-- Rub your eyes Don’t rub your eyes hard, ever, but don’t rub them even normally for the first month after surgery.
+- Don’t rub your eyes for the first month post surgery.

-- Light exercise Is fine within the first week.
-Just be careful around other people and do not rub your eyes if you get sweat in them.
+- Light exercise is fine within the first week.
+Be careful around other people and do not rub your eyes if you get sweat in them.

-- Swimming Don’t go swimming (Beach or Pool) or use a spa for at least 2 weeks.
+- Don’t go swimming or use a spa for at least 2 weeks.

-- Surfing Don’t go surfing for at least 2 weeks.
+- Don’t go surfing for at least 2 weeks.

-- Scuba Diving Not for at least 1 month.
+- Don’t go Scuba Diving for at least 1 month.

-- Contact sports Not for at least 1 month.
+- Don’t do contact sports for at least 1 month.

 When can I wear eye makeup?

-Do not use any eye makeup for at least 2 weeks after surgery.
-Try to avoid using makeup on the eyelids and lid margins for longer.
-When using eye makeup again try to use the hypoallergenic type.
+Do not use any eye makeup for 2 weeks after surgery.
+Avoid using makeup on the eyelids and lid margins.
+If you do eventually use make up it is best to use a hypoallergenic type.

 How long before I can fly in a plane?

-There is no restriction on flying but the humidity in the cabin is extremely low, resulting in dry eyes.
-Use lubricating drops frequently on the flight to avoid sore, dry eyes and blurred vision after the flight.
+There is no restriction on flying, however with low humidity in the cabin you will get dry eyes.
+Use lubricating drops frequently on the flight to avoid sore, dry eyes and blurred vision.

 Why does my vision sometimes go blurry but then clears when I blink?

-This is a sign of dry eyes.
-If your eyes are dry the tears become very thick and you often need to blink a few times to clear it.
-If this happens please start using the lubricant drops more often sometimes at least hourly.
-Contact us if it does not improve over time.
+This is a sign of dry eyes, the tears become very thick and you need to blink a few times to clear it.
+If this happens use lubricant drops hourly.
+Contact us if this does not improve over time.

 Why is my vision worse at the end of the day?

-It is normal for your eyes to become more dry as the day goes on and this interferes with the quality of vision.
+It is normal for your eyes to become drier as the day goes on.
 If you work on computers or are concentrating on near work all day it can be hard to relax the eyes for distance vision and they will seem blurry.
-You also blink less when reading or using the computer and that makes things worse.
-Use the lubricating drops more frequently and take frequent, short breaks from the computer to allow your eyes to move and blink more naturally.
+Use lubricating drops more frequently and take short breaks from the computer to allow your eyes to move and blink naturally.

 What if I have dry, gritty, watery, scratchy eyes or feel like there is something in them?

 This is related to reduced tear production.
-Your eyes can dry out after surgery so will need to use eye lubricants, The more you use them the better this will get.
-Using the drops every hour is not too often.
+Your eyes can dry out after surgery so you will need to use eye lubricants frequently.
+The more you use them the better this will get.

 What if I have itchy eyes?

-This is an allergy response, so you may have got something in your eye (dust, pollen, animal hair, etc).
-You can take over the-counter anti-histamine tablets (talk to your pharmacist) or use anti-histamine eye drops (also over the counter) as directed.
-We have found that Zaditen or Cromo-Fresh works well.
+This is an allergy response.
+You may have something in your eyes such as, dust, pollen, animal hair, etc. We recommend over the-counter anti-histamine tablets or anti-histamine eye drops such as Zaditen or Cromo-Fresh work well.

 What if I get very red eyes?

 Some redness immediately after LASIK is common, especially where the white meets the clear part of your eye.
-These red patches are like small bruises and will clear over the first month.
-They are nothing to be worried about.
-If your eyes have become red some time after having surgery this is commonly due to dryness.
-Please start using the lubricant drops and if it doesn’t improve steadily then contact us.
+If your eyes become red after surgery this is commonly dryness.
+Please start using the lubricant drops and if it doesn’t improve steadily please contact us.